francisbulus/tlox/README.md

 ## WIP

-Working on this at the moment so may not be entirely clear.
+Working on this at the moment, as I get through the book, so the feature set is still evolving.
+I keep these notes at the root level to lure myself into scanning them whenever I open this repo.

 # Design Notes